Information culture in organizational and everyday information behaviour context

 |Metody sprawdzania i kryteria oceny efektów kształcenia uzyskanych przez studentów:||

-(tylko po angielsku) Achieving the intended learning outcomes shall be assessed on the basis of the activity in the classroom, the execution of individual and group tasks, collective forms of work and the results of the final exam.
+(tylko po angielsku) Methods of learning outcomes assessment Achieving the intended learning outcomes shall be assessed on the basis of the activity in the classroom, the execution of individual and group tasks, collective forms of work and the results of the final exam.
 Additional criteria for evaluation are: timeliness and quality of the assignments prepared according to the requirements specified by the teacher.
 The primary aim is to activate the students and to complete their knowledge.

 Learning outcomes assessment: